How do your items ship?

 How long does it take to make my Modfire?

 All of our Modfire pieces are made to order.
-Typically, it takes two weeks to fabricate and finish.
-Occasionally, more time is necessary to complete your order, especially if we have a heavy order load.
+Since every piece is made by the artist it usually takes 4 weeks to fabricate and finish.
+Occasionally, more time is necessary to complete your order, especially during busy seasonal times.
 Once your Fireplace is crated we will e-mail tracking information.
 Shipping can take anywhere between 1-5 days depending on your proximity to our Phoenix AZ. studio.

 What kind of finish do you use?